Best Countries To Live In The World >> for a quality lifestyle.

 5. Australia

-Remember, this study is from 2016, so before the global pandemic with all the associated health impacts.
+Remember, this study is from 2016, before the global pandemic and its associated health impacts.

-A rough guide is also life expectancy in a country.
+A rough guide is also the life expectancy in a country.
 Be aware that this is a very unreliable measure.
 Parallel private and public health systems may also impact this number.
 And, there may be a wide range of dietary and lifestyle variations within a country or even a region.
-Given these limitations, this can be an unreliable metric when evaluating available healthcare.
-Many of the best countries to live in have a high life expectancy but don’t use this metric alone.
+Given these limitations, this metric can be unreliable when evaluating available healthcare.
+Many of the best countries to live in have a high life expectancy, but don’t use this metric alone.

-The best countries for retirees generally rank highly for high-quality, affordable healthcare and good quality of life.
-And, as retirement abroad becomes more popular, then options are increasing.
+The best countries for retirees generally rank highly for high-quality, affordable healthcare and a good quality of life.
+And as retirement abroad becomes increasingly popular, options are expanding.

 Access to travel options from your new home abroad